Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 | String   | String representation and manipulation: `length()`, `charAt(int)`, ...                                                     |
 | Sys      | Facilitates execution-related services: `halt()`, `wait(int)`, ...                                                         |

+> Note: I quickly went through this chapter without doing its exercises because the Jack language is very similar to Java, which I'm already familiar with.
+> I focused only on familiarizing with the places where the Jack language differs from Java.
+> I am not interested in gaining an intimate knowledge of Jack, but rather learning the bare minimum to be able to write the compiler in the coming chapters.

 ## Chapter 10: Compiler I -- Syntax analysis
 A <bmark>compiler</bmark> is a program that translates programs from a **source language** into a **target language**.

 Compilation consists of two main stages:
-1. <bmark>Syntax analysis<bmark>: Understanding the syntax and semantics of the source program.
+1. <bmark>Syntax analysis</bmark>: Understanding the syntax and semantics of the source program.
 2. <pmark>Code generation</pmark>: Re-expressing the semantics of the source program using the syntax of the target language.

 The syntax analysis stage is divided two sub-stages:
-1. <pmark>Tokenizing</pmark>: The grouping of input characters into language atoms called tokens.
+1. <gmark>Tokenizing</gmark>: The grouping of input characters into language atoms called tokens.
 2. <pmark>Parsing</pmark>: The grouping of tokens into structured statements that have a meaning.

 ![Figure 10.1](/docs/assets/nand-images/fig10.1.png)

 <bmark>Grammar</bmark> are the set of rules that define the syntax of a programming language.
-To understand — parse — a given program means to determine the exact correspondence between the program’s text and the grammar’s rules.
+To understand — <pmark>parse</pmark> — a given program means to determine the exact correspondence between the program’s text and the grammar’s rules.
 To do so, the program’s text must be converted into a list of tokens.

 ---